By Richard Reep, AIA

 And indeed, with the enclosure of the train shed, the space becomes free.
 The row of windows under the roof eave allows light to wash into the space, filling its volume like a cathedral.
-Reflected light brigns forth the car's beautiful luster without glare or deep shadows.
-The space has a contemplative astomsphere that elevates the historic train cars, now fully restored.
+Reflected light brings forth the car's beautiful luster without glare or deep shadows.
+The space has a contemplative atmosphere that elevates the historic train cars, now fully restored.

 The dome's significant height dictated the lobby ceiling height.
-Inspired by the mission of the Planetarium, the architectural elments confront the visitor with rising horizontal layers, accentuating the height of the lobby.
+Inspired by the mission of the Planetarium, the architectural elements confront the visitor with rising horizontal layers, accentuating the height of the lobby.
 Where wall and ceiling meet, the planes are pulled apart and glow, further accentuating the scale of space.
 Architecture is our opportunity to tell a story.
-In this case, the story of the flood was apocryphal in the Museum's history, and tied to its genus loci, or sense of place.
+In this case, the story of the flood was apocryphal in the Museum's history and tied to its genus location or sense of place.

 The new West Wing gallery space more effectively displays the Museum's permanent collection with more useable wall and floor space than the previous structure's inefficient floor plan.
-The new wing unitues disparate concepts of 1960s and 1990s architecture that remained, raised the building above the flood zone, and healed the Museum together in a single, unified statement.
-The spirit of the new Museum wing reinforces the inter-connectedness of the arts, sciences, and hsitory through the infusion of iconic form, connectivitiy, and accessibility.
+The new wing unites disparate concepts of the 1960s and 1990s architecture that remained raised the building above the flood zone and healed the Museum together in a single, unified statement.
+The spirit of the new Museum wing reinforces the interconnectedness of the arts, sciences, and history through the infusion of iconic form, connectivity, and accessibility.

 The Museum's vision has evolved over the generations, with a significant collection and a membership that expects the facility to be utilized in many ways.
 And finally, museums themselves are transitioning from the conventional "antiques" model and becoming vibrant, social gathering places for the community.
 It was vital, therefore, to create an interior architecture that reflects these different goals.